foreverphoenix/the-phoenix-flavour/content/wtp/documentation/creation-club.md

 ## Installation

-We previously moved all "creations" (ESL+BA2 combinations) to `Your Modding Folder\Backups\Creation Club\`.
+We previously moved all "creations" (ESL+BA2 combinations) to `\Your Modding Folder\Backups\Creation Club\`.
 I recommend selectively installing the "creations" supported by WTP (only the Backpack currently) as mods through Mod Organizer 2.

-- To do so, navigate to the mods folder within your Mod Organizer 2 instance - `Welcome To Paradise\mods\`.
+- To do so, navigate to the mods folder within your Mod Organizer 2 instance: `\Welcome To Paradise\mods\`.
 - Create a new folder there.
 Name it appropriately, e.g. "Creation Club - Modular Military Backpack".
 - Copy the files (an ESL and one or two BA2s) into the new folder.
 - Back in Mod Organizer 2, press **F5** to refresh.
 - The new mod will appear at the bottom of your mod order (left pane).
 - Drag it up below the **NEW CONTENT** separator and activate it.
-- Also activate any patches available for that "creation" under the same separator.
+- Also activate any patches available for that creation under the same separator.